Rupa830904/PP5-DanceAndFitness/README.md

 [CLOUDINARY](https://cloudinary.com/) - for storing media and static data<br>
 [ElephantSql](https://www.elephantsql.com/) - for hosting the PostgresSql database migrated from Heroku [pixelied](https://pixelied.com/convert/jpg-converter/jpg-to-webp) - for converting the images to webp format.
-Gmail - for sending emails using the SMTP server
+[Gmail] - for sending emails using the SMTP server

-### Python packages

-*

 [Back to top ⇧](#overview)